DeepFusion/tails_vpn/README.md

 # tails_vpn
-Bash script to setup and launch vpn on Tails OS
+Bash script to setup and launch OpenVPN ir WireGuard vpn on Tails OS